kellysmith1008/Refresh/Data-Handling-Training.md

 Physical data security is just as important as digital safeguards.
 Removable media such as USB drives should be used only when absolutely necessary and always with encryption and company approval.
 When printing sensitive documents, minimize the number of copies, store them securely, and shred them when no longer needed.
 When decommissioning devices or media, cryptographic erasure ensures that data cannot be recovered, protecting your organization from accidental leaks.

 **Removable media**:
-- Only use removable media, such as USB drives, if absolutely necessary and with explicit company approval.
+- Only use removable media, such as USB drives, if absolutely necessary, and with explicit company approval.
 All such media must be encrypted to protect sensitive data.
 A common mistake is using personal or unencrypted drives, which can lead to data breaches.

 **Printing sensitive data**:
 - Print sensitive documents only when required, and always store them in a locked container.
 When no longer needed, shred documents to prevent unauthorized access.
 Leaving printouts unattended or in open areas is a frequent error.